Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 • Minoxidil solution.
 These 2% drops make it easy to target thinning patches or a widening part.

 • Topical finasteride and minoxidil spray.
-A two-in-one spray, this prescription medication combines finasteride with ultra-popular minoxidil.
-Research shows minoxidil and finasteride work well together to stop hair loss caused by male pattern baldness.
+This prescription medication, a two-in-one spray, combines finasteride with ultra-popular minoxidil.
+Research shows that minoxidil and finasteride work well together to stop hair loss caused by male pattern baldness.
 A 2020 systematic review found that the medications were more effective when used together than separately.

 Thickening Shampoo and Conditioners